grpc/grpc-java/examples/example-gauth/README.md

 [service account](https://cloud.google.com/docs/authentication/#service_accounts) in order to access Pub/Sub via gRPC APIs as described [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 Assign the [role](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts) `Project -> Owner`
+and for Key type select JSON.
+Once you click `Create`, a JSON file containing your key is downloaded to your computer.
+Note down the path of this file or copy this file to the computer and file system where you will be running the example application as described later.
+Assume this JSON file is available at `/path/to/JSON/file`.
 You can also use the `gcloud` shell commands to [create the service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#iam-service-accounts-create-gcloud)

+Note : JSON file is unnecessary on Google platforms, if it's still required somewhere else then we can set the location (path of the JSON file where its available) of JSON file to GOOGLE_APPLICATION_CREDENTIALS env variable.

 #### To build the examples